MarynaShavlak/dev-interview-hub/src/widgets/Page/model/slices/README.md

 # Documentation for 'scrollSlice'

 ## Overview
-The **'scrollSlice'** is a part of the Redux state management designed to handle the UI scroll positions for different paths in an application.
-It leverages Redux Toolkit and a custom **'buildSlice'** function to create a slice with an initial state and reducers.
+The `scrollSlice` is a part of the Redux state management designed to handle the UI scroll positions for different paths in an application.
+It leverages Redux Toolkit and a custom `buildSlice` function to create a slice with an initial state and reducers.

 ## Import Statements
 ```typescript